Body found in sewer in Englewood, may be missing Rolling Meadows man

 Investigators are working to identify the body, to determine if it is that of Vasudeva Kethireddy, a 76-year-old man from northwest suburban Rolling Meadows, who disappeared on Aug.
 4.

+Around 5:30 p.m., the Rolling Meadows Police Department provided an update on their investigation into Kethireddy's disappearance.
+The statement said that Rolling Meadows detectives were on the scene in Englewood where the body was discovered, though its identity was still unknown.
+The body was taken to the Cook County Medical Examiner's Office.

+"Right now all we know is that there was a body found.
+There is no conclusive evidence to whether it is him or not," said the missing man's son, Shantan Kethireddy.
+"All signs point to the fact that it could be, but again, I want to let the medical examiner do their work."

-He was last seen at the Chase bank branch at 6940 South Ashland Avenue in Chicago's West Englewood neighborhood, according to Rolling Meadows police.
+The senior Kethireddy was last seen at the Chase bank branch at 6940 South Ashland Avenue in Chicago's West Englewood neighborhood, according to Rolling Meadows police.
 Surveillance video shows he entered the bank around 4 p.m.

 RELATED: Missing Rolling Meadows man Vasudeva Kethireddy last seen in West Englewood